drug-design/course/docs/chapters/molecular-similarity.md

 #### 'E' - Elimination: The Drug Says Good-Bye

-The elimination of compounds is closely linked to their lipophilicity, or in turn, to their solubility in water.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/e---elimination-drug-says-good-bye-bc92f792'><i class='fa fa-play' aria-hidden='true'></i></button>The elimination of compounds is closely linked to their lipophilicity, or in turn, to their solubility in water.
 Thus the molecular similarity principle works well in this area, and a correlation between the rate of elimination and logP of a series of compounds is shown below.
 Note that the very lipophilic compounds undergo increased metabolism and conjugation to hydrophilic moieties, so the original lipophilicity of a compound is only partly responsible for its speed of elimination.
 *[moieties]: Fragments, functional groups or portions of chemical compounds.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer